Heritability of IQ: Estimates

 Although individual family studies that estimate the heritability of IQ vary greatly, (Note: For example, individual studies have estimated values as low as "not significantly different from zero" to as high as over .8.) most family studies estimate the heritability of IQ in the range from 0.4 to 0.8 and reviews of the literature typically summarize classical family design research with an estimate of 0.5.
-Issues with the methodology of family studies have long plagued the research field, but many researchers now believe that genome-wide association studies can provide less biased estimates of heritability.
+Issues with the methodology of family studies have long plagued the research field, but some researchers now believe that genome-wide association studies can provide less biased estimates of heritability.
 These genomic studies provide estimates of heritability that are much lower than those derived from twin studies, leading to what is denoted as the "missing heritability problem".
-The latest results from the best genomic methods are between 0.10 to 0.20, and researchers have proposed various theories to explain the gap.
+The latest results from genomic methods are between 0.10 to 0.20, and researchers have proposed various theories to explain the gap.